kubedb/docs/docs/guides/druid/concepts/druid.md

 Secrets provided by users are not managed by KubeDB, and therefore, won't be modified or garbage collected by the KubeDB operator (version 0.13.0 and higher).

-### spec.configSecret
+### spec.configuration

-`spec.configSecret` is an optional field that points to a Secret used to hold custom Druid configuration.
+`spec.configuration` is an optional field that points to a Secret used to hold custom Druid configuration.
 If not set, KubeDB operator will use default configuration for Druid.

 ### spec.topology